 • What are the midges like in Scotland and how do I avoid them?

-Planning your Scottish Highlands Itinerary
+Planning your Scottish Highlands itinerary

 How to get to Scotland

 There are multiple options for getting to Scotland.
 By plane, the main international airports are in Glasgow and Edinburgh, but if you want to arrive in the Highlands, Inverness Airport is also a popular option.
 If you do not want to fly, there is train service from London to all of the major cities in Scotland.
 The fast train service from London to Edinburgh takes around 4.5 hours.
+You can also catch trains from cities throughout the UK or take the Eurotunnel to get here via France if you are coming from elsewhere in Europe.

 What exactly are the Scottish Highlands?

 The Scottish Highlands refers to the northwestern area of Scotland and includes some of the northern islands.
 The exact boundaries differ based on different definitions.
-The areas of the Highlands and Lowlands were once differentiated by differences in language and other cultural differences, and today while there is still a strong Highlander identity, most of these differences have faded.
+The areas of the Highlands and Lowlands were once differentiated by language and other cultural differences, and today, while there is still a strong Highlander identity, most of these differences have faded.
 Check out Wikipedia to read more about the historical cultural differences and boundaries of the Scottish Highlands.

 Ways to get around the Scottish Highlands

 Once in Scotland, you can get around via car, motorhome, bus, train, or via a tour company.
 Ferries are also used to get visitors to most of the islands.
+For the itinerary in this article, a hire car or campervan is by far the most flexible option; the others are useful if you want to combine modes or build a slower trip.

-Car or Campervan
+Car or campervan

 You can easily rent a car in any of the major cities of Scotland (Glasgow, Edinburgh, Inverness, Aberdeen) and do a self-driving holiday.
 This is a fantastic way to move at your own pace and have a lot of freedom.
 Compare car rental prices and book online here.

 You can also rent campervans or RVs in Scotland to do a camping holiday, as there are many places to camp throughout the country.
 We would recommend renting a smaller RV, as the larger ones will not be able to easily access some of the smaller rural roads and parking areas.
+We recommend using Motorhome Republic for campervan rental, as they compare prices across the major rental firms in the UK to find the best price for you.

 The important things to note if you are renting a vehicle: make sure you are fully insured, check out our guide to driving in the UK (especially if you are used to driving on the right side of the road), and be prepared for narrow, rural, and mountainous roads in the Highlands.

 On several roads in the Highlands and islands, you (or the other car) will have to stop and pull over to allow cars to pass, as roads become one lane in some places.
 Make sure you understand how to drive on single-track roads before you go.
-Winter conditions can make some roads impassable and dangerous, so be sure to check the weather forecast and road conditions if traveling in the winter.
-We recommend renting the smallest vehicle you need for the best maneuverability in the Highlands.
+Winter conditions can make some roads impassable and dangerous, so be sure to check the weather forecast and road conditions if travelling in the winter.
+We recommend renting the smallest vehicle you need for the best manoeuvrability in the Highlands.

-Bus or Coach
+Bus or coach

 The UK is well connected via a good bus system.
 Buses are generally referred to as coaches within the UK.
 You can visit many of the cities and even villages of the Highlands via coach, and can also use buses to get to many of the ferry connections if you are interested in visiting some of the Scottish islands not connected via road.
 Some websites to check out to plan your travel by bus are CityLink, National Express, and Stagecoach.
 You can book tickets online, by phone, or in person at bus stations (and sometimes on the bus).
 Best to book ahead, especially during busier times of the year.